virus-x-eu/metagenomics-tutorial/docs/vm.rst

 as well as a terminal window for command line access.

-The files view should list a directory called :code:`eccb18tutorial` containing the needed materials for this tutorial.
+The files view on the left should list a folder called :code:`eccb18tutorial` containing all the needed materials for this tutorial.

-The contents of this directory are also available `here`_.
+The contents of the folder are also available `here`_.

 .. _here: https://gitlab.ub.uni-bielefeld.de/c/eccb18tutorial